bytefish/bytefish.de/blog/nancy_owin.md

 Microsoft explains OWIN as:

 > Open Web Interface for .NET (OWIN) defines an abstraction between .NET web servers and web applications.
 By decoupling the web server from the application,
 > OWIN makes it easier to create middleware for .NET web development.
-Also, OWIN makes it easier to port web applications to other hosts—for example,
+Also, OWIN makes it easier to port web applications to other hosts for example,
 > self-hosting in a Windows service or other process.

 That's it.